9 types of range hoods

 What are the different types of range hoods?

 Different types of kitchen hoods include under-cabinet, wall-mount canopy, island canopy, hood liners, retractable downdraft and microwave hood combinations.
 You can also opt for a custom hood that matches your cabinetry.
 What you choose will depend on your kitchen layout, cooking routines and aesthetic preferences.
+Learn more about range hood trends and features to consider for your kitchen.

 Key facts you need to know about kitchen hoods